rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Naming week 14, revisited.

 1. Dad jokes, revisited.
 (Misc)

+1. How Grinnell has changed in twenty years, revisited.

+1. Maybe I should have used a 'blogging platform.
+(Or 'the form of this site', revisited.)

+1. Feeling fortunate, revisited.

 1. Why a good CS education includes much more than CS (for current students).